Dupernite/Aurus/README.md

 * We still don't know which mods will be required.
 The only mods that we know will be required are **Fabric API** and **GeckoLib**.

 **Why is it taking so long?**
-* We are a small team of developers, and our idea of this mod is really big
+* We are a small team of developers, and our idea of this mod is huge.